Introduction to rasterio & atlite#

 eligible_area / country_area * 100

-In this example, approximately 20% of Portugal’s land area are covered by nature reserves.
+In this example, approximately 20% of Portugal’s land area are covered by nature reserves and excluded (inverse).

 Typically, more than one dataset is needed for a proper land eligibility analysis, i.e. we need to add more datasets to our container.
-So, let’s expand the exclusion container …
+So, let’s start a new exclusion container with the default CRS and resolution and add the Natura2000 data again.

 url = "https://tubcloud.tu-berlin.de/s/mxgaA7wH8NsmdDi/download/Natura2000_end2021-PT.gpkg"